elkhoudiry/api-wrapper/README.md

 it has

--   get current time now
+-   Get current time now
--   basic sql database wrapping
+-   Basic sql database wrapping
--   some database queries examples
+-   Some database queries examples